jundalisay/sp/content/en/research/rand/intellectual/part-20.md

 ---
-title: "Atlas Shrugged"
+title: "The Meaning Of Sex"
-heading: "Part 18"
+heading: "Part 20"
 description: ""
 c: "firebrick"
-weight: 175
+weight: 155
 date: 2025-10-05
 icon: Ayn Rand
 writer:
-  name: Ayn Ramd
+  name: Ayn Rand
   url: https://en.wikipedia.org/wiki/Ayn_Rand
 ---

-THE MEANING OF SEX

 This is from a conversation between Francisco d’Anconia and Hank Rearden, who are in love with the same woman, though neither one of them knows it.